 NOVA Park’s longest natural surface trail is the 19.6 mile Bull Run-Occoquan hiking trail, which connects Bull Run, Hemlock Overlook, Bull Run Marina and Fountainhead Regional Parks.
 Perfect for hikers or those on horseback, this incredible path takes visitors through more than 5,000 acres of scenic woodlands.
 Along this track one will also find one of the region’s richest untapped historic resources.

 Fountainhead Regional Park offers four different trails for horses and their riders throughout the park.
 The trails vary in length, and several wind along the Occoquan Reservoir, providing excellent views of the water.
-The park’s equestrian trails are managed by the Clifton Horse Society.

 Anglers enjoy Fountainhead Regional Park because the horsepower limits on the reservoir allow for a peaceful fishing experience.
 The reservoir sports a healthy population of Bass, Bluegill, Catfish, Crappie, and more.
 Fisherman can make use of the park’s bait shop, with a wide selection of bait and tackle, a snack bar, a bragging board, a 250-foot fishing pier and a 100-foot floating dock.
 All fishing in Virginia requires a license for anyone age 16 or older.